elnabo/haxeui-xwt/README.md

 haxelib dev haxeui-xwt path/to/expanded/source/archive
 ```

-You will need to place a copy of your `Xwt.dll` inside the `dlls/` folder.
+You can find the required dlls in the `dlls/` folder, see `dlls/README.md` for license information and instructions on how to rebuild them yourself.

 ## Usage